analyst-one/oikaze/README.md

 }
 ```

-#### `tokens.get($token, $set-name: $default)` Function
+#### `tokens.get($token)` Function

 A function that will return the value of the variable.
 By default it will return the CSS variable with a fallback.
-If the `$token` argument starts with a `$` then it will return the value of the variable; equaivelen to using the SCSS variable directly.
+If the `$token` argument starts with a `$` then it will return the value of the variable; equivalent to using the SCSS variable directly.
+If the `$token` argument starts with a set name followed by a colon (`:`) then it will return the value of the variable from the specified set.

 Example: